jamesheald/COIN/README.md

 ```
 o = obj.objective_COIN;
 ```
 This returns a stochastic estimate of the objective.
-It is stochastic as it is derived from simulations that are conditioned on random observation noise.
+It is stochastic because it is derived from simulations that are conditioned on random observation noise.
 To reduce the variance of this estimate and aid parameter optimisation, the number of runs used to obtain the estimate can be increased via the R property (this is best done in conjunction with [Parallel Computing](#parallel-computing) to avoid excessive runtimes).
 The estimate of the objective can then be passed to an optimiser.
 It is important to use an optimiser that is suited to a stochastic objective function (e.g. [BADS](https://github.com/lacerbi/bads)).

 ### Integrating out observation noise
 The basic simulation above have performed inference conditioned on a random sequence of observation noise.